 Piotr Małysz joined the faculty of Beeson Divinity School in 2011 and teaches church history and doctrine.
-His research interests lie at the intersection of historical and systematic theology, modern European intellectual history, philosophy, and social theory.
-Malysz is the author of Trinity, Freedom and Love: An Engagement with the Theology of Eberhard Jüngel (T&T Clark 2012), and co-editor of the forthcoming Luther Refracted: The Reformer’s Ecumenical Legacy (Fortress Press 2015).
+His research interests lie at the intersection of historical and systematic theology, modern European intellectual history, continental philosophy, and social theory.
+Małysz is the author of Trinity, Freedom and Love: An Engagement with the Theology of Eberhard Jüngel (T&T Clark 2012), and co-editor of Luther Refracted: The Reformer’s Ecumenical Legacy (Fortress Press 2015).
 In addition, Małysz has contributed to the Oxford Research Encyclopedia of Martin Luther, The Encyclopedia of the Bible and Its Reception (De Gruyter), and the Annotated Luther series.
-Małysz’s articles have appeared in Modern Theology, Scottish Journal of Theology, International Journal of Systematic Theology, Harvard Theological Review, Pro Ecclesia, as well as more popular pieces in Modern Reformation and numerous editorial articles in Lutheran Forum.
+Małysz’s articles have appeared in Modern Theology, Scottish Journal of Theology, International Journal of Systematic Theology, Harvard Theological Review, Pro Ecclesia.
+He has authored several more popular pieces in Modern Reformation and numerous editorial articles in Lutheran Forum.
 Małysz has recently become associate editor for the new series, Reconstructions in Lutheran Doctrinal Theology (Wipf&Stock), for which he is writing the volume on justification.
 He is also Lutheran Forum’s associate editor, as well as serving on the editorial boards of Kerygma und Dogma and Gdański Rocznik Teologiczny.
-Before coming to Beeson, Malysz was a Lilly Fellow and Lecturer in Theology at Valparaiso University in Valparaiso, Indiana.
+Before coming to Beeson, Małysz was a Lilly Fellow and Lecturer in Theology at Valparaiso University in Valparaiso, Indiana.
 He is an ordained Lutheran pastor.
 In his spare time, Małysz is an avid hiker, backpacker, and photographer.
 He enjoys cooking and translating poetry.

 - Th.D., Harvard University